julian-garcia/inclusion-nudges/content/blog/diversity-is-about-people-not-flowers-candy-or-pencils.md

 We have many examples of designs where images can support intentions for diversity, equity, and inclusion.
 Some of these Inclusion Nudges are below.
 Each of these are written out step-by-step to make it easy for you to try them, and they also have behavioural insights and references to research on why they work.

-* **Images Framing Immigrants as One of Us** on page 528 in The Inclusion Nudges Guidebook and also on page 229 in the inclusion Nudges for Motivating Allies
+* **Images Framing Immigrants as One of Us** in The Inclusion Nudges Guidebook and also in the inclusion Nudges for Motivating Allies
-* **Humanise Diversity Data & Trigger Supportive Behaviours** on page 488 in The Inclusion Nudges Guidebook and also on page 196 in the inclusion Nudges for Motivating Allies
+* **Humanise Diversity Data & Trigger Supportive Behaviours** in The Inclusion Nudges Guidebook and also in the inclusion Nudges for Motivating Allies
-* **Interrupt Gender Caregiver Stereotypes with Images** on page 536 in The Inclusion Nudges Guidebook and also on page 234 in the inclusion Nudges for Motivating Allies
+* **Interrupt Gender Caregiver Stereotypes with Images** in The Inclusion Nudges Guidebook and also in the inclusion Nudges for Motivating Allies
-* **Counter Stereotypes Using Images & Social Media** on page 549 in The Inclusion Nudges Guidebook and also on page 118 in the inclusion Nudges for Talent Selection
+* **Counter Stereotypes Using Images & Social Media** in The Inclusion Nudges Guidebook and also in the inclusion Nudges for Talent Selection

 **Get access to more designs to achieve your diversity, equity, & inclusion initiatives**